We-Equals-Awesome/Corporators_Frontend/README.md

 # Corporators_Frontend
-This Repository Handles Frontend for Corporator's Application
+This Repository Handles Frontend for Corporator's Application for iOS and Android